 Yes, but it must be paid by a person of “high moral standing” (the guarantor).
 The decision rests with the judge.
 You will have to surrender your passport to the Rwandese authorities to prevent you from leaving the country.
 If you do leave the country, the guarantor must forfeit the bail set by the judge, and other penalties may apply.
 The guarantor must pay compensation for any damages caused by the accused.

 Interpreters and Translators

-The use of interpreters and translators is permitted although you will likely have to hire one yourself.
-The Government of Rwanda should provide them in theory, but in practice this is very difficult and can subject your trial to lengthy bureaucratic delays.
+The use of interpreters and translators is permitted, although you will likely have to hire one yourself.
+The Government of Rwanda is required to provide them in theory, but in practice this is very difficult and can subject your trial to lengthy bureaucratic delays.

 What happens at the trial?

 A summons setting out the offense, the law punishing the offense, and whether you will appear in person or be represented by a counsel, will be read.